vanjac/voxel-editor/README.md

 These notes are mostly for me, but you can read them too.

-- Install latest LTS release of Unity 2017, with build tools for Android.
+- Install latest LTS release of Unity 2017, with build tools for Android/iOS.
 - Install Blender
 - Clone repo. **Don't open in Unity yet!!**
 - Optional: Download/copy textures from Poliigon, FreePBR, and Genetica (see above)